broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 It will be passed on program input by the user, and it must be validated in the `Token proxy` program.
 3. Where to store the `Current round relays` account address?
 It will be passed on program input by the user, and it must be validated in the `Round loader` program.
+4. Is it needed to separate confirm withdraw by relays to two parts:
+   1. Relay's confrim.
+   2. Mint tokens to user.
+   In that case relay will pay for the confirm and user can pay for the mint.

 ## Reminders